Getting Started with Riot.js

 May 2nd, 2017 | By Lamin Sanneh | 9 min read

-Before we proceed, if you are curious, you can see a link to a demo here, and you can also download the repository here.
+Before we proceed, if you are curious, you can see the demo and download the repository.

 npm install riot - g